OscarRobertRodriguez/articlesModernDeveloper/_posts/2016-10-03-inline-block.md

 <h1 style="color:#3CCAE6">Block Elements</h1>

-Each element has a default display value the `p, div, form, h1-h6` tags display as a block elements among others.
+Each element has a default display value the `p, div, form, h1-h6` tags display as block elements among others.
 This means they stack on top of each other in the document - each element on its own line.
 However other elements

 <img src="../images/block and inline.png" height="300px" style="width: 600px;margin: 0 auto;display: block;">